 Involuntary Manslaughter Penalties and Sentencing

-In contrast, first-degree murder involves the intentional killing of another person, often with premeditation.
+In contrast, first-degree murder involves the intentional killing of another person.
+It often occurs with premeditation.
 In second-degree murder, there is no malice aforethought but the killing is intentional.
-A felony murder starts with an offender committing a dangerous felony that then results in death.
-Voluntary manslaughter occurs when someone acts with the intent to cause death, but their conduct arises during the "heat of passion" brought on by provocation by the victim.
+A felony murder happens when a dangerous felony later results in death.
+Voluntary manslaughter occurs when someone acts with the intent to cause death, but their conduct arises after provocation during the "heat of passion."

-The law provides less punishment for involuntary manslaughter than for other forms of criminal homicide.
+The punishment for involuntary manslaughter is lower than for other forms of criminal homicide.
 In these cases, the offender may cause another person's death through reckless behavior.
 They may commit a minor offense without intent to kill.
-In sentencing, this distinction reflects a sense of fairness, making the punishment fit the crime.
+In sentencing, this distinction reflects a sense of fairness.
+The law aims to make the punishment fit the crime.

-Although involuntary manslaughter sentences differ among the states, the crime is most often treated as a felony.
+Although involuntary manslaughter sentences differ among the states.
+The crime is usually a felony.
 This means that it is punishable by at least 12 months in prison, along with fines and costs.
 Courts may also suspend prison or jail time and grant probation in appropriate cases.

 Involuntary Manslaughter Penalties: Federal Law